Brittney Griner: Trial, sentencing, imprisonment, and release

 Fans at the 2022 NWSL Championship were invited to write letters to Griner.

 On the second day of her trial, July 7, 2022, Griner pleaded guilty (Note: Under Russian law, Griner's guilty plea was only an admission of guilt, and did not end her trial; the court still had to prove there was sufficient evidence she committed the crime independent of her guilty plea.) but said she had no intent to break the law.
-Griner requested that she be allowed to give testimony to the court.
+She asked to give testimony to the court.

-On August 4, 2022, the court found Griner guilty and sentenced her to nine years in prison and fined her 1 million rubles (US$16,301), even though the standard sentence for possession of no more than 2 grams of hash oil is 15 days.
-On November 17, Griner's lawyers said that she was transferred to IK-2, a female penal colony in the town of Yavas in the region of Mordovia (previously, she had been held at an undisclosed location).
+On August 4, 2022, the court found Griner guilty and sentenced her to nine years in prison and a fine of 1 million rubles (US$16,301), even though the standard sentence for possession of no more than 2 grams of hash oil is 15 days.
+On November 17, Griner's lawyers said that she had been transferred to IK-2, a female penal colony in the town of Yavas in the region of Mordovia.
+Previously, she had been held at an undisclosed location.

 Griner's family enlisted the help of Bring Our Families Home to appeal for her release.
 On December 8, 2022, she was released by Russia in a 1-for-1 prisoner swap for Viktor Bout.
 At the same time as the exchange, Russia deported another American, Sarah Krivanek, detained for a domestic violence dispute.